WITH SHANTY PADS SQUATTING ON MUD HILLS

 My research was unable to locate any filmmakers or actors from Rose Hill.
 I was, however, able to find one filming location at the neighborhood’s edge.
 Soto Street Bridge, constructed for the old rails that formerly traveled up Huntington Drive, is where the 1958 Plymouth Fury known as “Christine” hung out before killing Moochie in the John Carpenter film, Christine (1983).

 I also wasn’t able to find any musicians from the neighborhood, although someone on Street Gangs mentioned a local rapper known as 2 Real who apparently has a song “The Outta Towners.”
-Even though in a square of the sidewalk in front of Rose Hill Rec Center someone wrote “Rock N Roll” and crossed it out – or had it crossed out – there are undoubtedly some rockers in the neighborhood too so please let me know of them in the comment section.
+Even though in a square of the sidewalk in front of Rose Hill Recreation Center someone wrote “Rock N Roll” and crossed it out – or had it crossed out – there are undoubtedly some rockers in the neighborhood too so please let me know of them in the comment section.

 MORE ROSE HILL